 Resources and Connections Once You Are Safe

 Survivor Services provides the necessary tools for long-term safety and starting a new life.
-Some of the tools we provide are safety plans, shelter locations and options for victims of domestic violence who may choose not to go to a local shelter.
+Some of the tools we provide are safety plans, shelter locations and options for victims of power-based abuse who may choose not to go to a local shelter.

-Texas Advocacy Project works closely with other service providers to insure survivors of domestic violence can access quality service on a statewide basis.
+Texas Advocacy Project works closely with other service providers to insure survivors of power-based abuse can access quality service on a statewide basis.
 Some of these services are information on how to obtain protective orders, help with difficult or unusual Crime Victim's Compensation claims, and detailed safety planning.

-Our Outreach provides trainings to service providers, information about domestic violence to the general public, and seeks to raise public awareness about the crime of domestic violence.
+Our Outreach provides trainings to service providers, information about domestic violence to the general public, and seeks to raise public awareness about the crime of power-based abuse.
 This program also provides information about the Crime Victim's Compensation program, the pro se protective order packet and safety plans in both Spanish and English.